Alan McNicoll: Ships' captain

 The year of 1954 was to be HMAS Australias last in service, with the ship conducting Royal and Vice Regal tasks as some of its final duties.
 In February and March, HMAS Australia served as part of the escort for the Royal Yacht Gothic during the Australian leg of Queen Elizabeth II's coronation tour.
 The cruiser was presented with the Gloucester Cup on 25 March as the ship "considered to be foremost in general efficiency, cleanliness, seamanship and technical training" during the year of 1953.
 As one of the ship's final duties with the Navy, Australia was tasked with transporting Field Marshal Sir William Slim, the Governor-General of Australia, along with his wife and their staff on a cruise around the Coral Sea, the Great Barrier Reef and the Whitsunday Passage.
 The voyage embarked on 4 May, and two days later Australia fired its 8-inch guns for the final time.
 While in the Coral Sea, a Dutch naval ship was discovered to be incapacitated off the coast of Hollandia, Netherlands New Guinea, and was consequently towed by Australia to Cairns.
-McNicoll was later appointed a Commander of the Order of Orange-Nassau by the Dutch government for his rescue of the ship.
+McNicoll was appointed a Commander of the Order of Orange-Nassau by Dutch Royal Decree no. 23 of 26 July 1955 for his rescue of the ship.